ali1845/pythonNotes/OOP_in_python.md

    The origin of default attributes and methods in python is discussed in detail in the **inheritance** section.

 #### Instance and Class attributes
-In general there are two types of Attributes. **Class** and **Instance**.
+In general, there are two types of Attributes. **Class** and **Instance**.

 ###### Class attributes
 Class attributes are the attributes that are created outside the methods and inside the class.
 They are shared by all the objects of the class.

-By convention the name of the class attribute is reffered by the class name.
+By convention, the name of the class attribute is referred to by the class name.

     class Email: